ssethx24/ssethx24-intern-repo-focusbear/Agile-Ceremonies.md

 ---

 ## My Observations
+My Observations

-### Attended: Daily Stand-up
+Attended: Daily Stand-up – 12 August 2025
-I observed how team members quickly shared progress and blockers.
-It was efficient and helped clarify who was working on what.
-Even a quick “I’m still working on the same task” gave visibility and context.
+Yesterday’s stand-up (12 Aug) was led by Jeremy.
+He asked everyone for updates on their progress with induction tasks and also shared information about upcoming events.
+Each team member gave a brief progress update, with some noting they were continuing with existing tasks.
+I shared my own current status, and one teammate flagged a small delay due to onboarding tool access.

+Jeremy opened the session by saying:

+"Alright team, let’s start with a quick round — where are we on our induction tasks, and is there anything blocking you?
+Also, I’ll run through some upcoming events at the end."

+The session was quick but covered all essentials, ensuring everyone stayed aligned.

-### Reviewed: Retrospective Notes
+Reviewed: Retrospective Notes
 I read notes from a recent retrospective.
 The team discussed a UI bug that was missed during hand-off.
 One key takeaway was improving collaboration between devs and designers before marking tasks as "done".
 ---

 ## My Collaboration Improvement